translate/pootle/docs/server/commands.rst

 --------------------

-There are multiple ways to run Pootle, and some of them rely on running WSGI servers that can be reverse proxied to a proper HTTP web server such as nginx or lighttpd.
+There are multiple ways to run Pootle, and some of them rely on running WSGI servers that can be reverse proxied to a proper HTTP web server such as Nginx or :ighttpd.

 There are many more options such as `uWSGI
 <https://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html>`_, `Gunicorn